 Cold cure rosin differs from heat-cured concentrates because it relies solely on time and ambient temperature rather than applied heat.
 This gentle process preserves volatile terpenes that might be lost during hot curing methods.
 The nucleation process causes the formation of small crystals within the rosin matrix, creating the characteristic smooth texture associated with cold cure products.

 The process requires careful monitoring of environmental conditions.
-If temperatures run too hot during the curing period, the delicate nucleation process can be disrupted, leading to inconsistent textures or terpene loss.
-Experienced producers often perform a jar test during the curing process to evaluate consistency development without fully disturbing the product.
+If temperatures run too high during the curing period, the delicate nucleation process can be disrupted, leading to inconsistent textures or terpene loss.

 Cold cure rosin is frequently confused with live rosin, but these terms describe different aspects of concentrate production.
 Live rosin refers to the starting material (fresh frozen cannabis), while cold cure describes the post-processing technique.
 A product can be both live rosin and cold cure rosin if it starts with fresh frozen material and then undergoes cold curing.